rbbrdckybk/ai-art-generator/README.md

 You'll need an Nvidia GPU, preferably with a decent amount of VRAM.
 12GB of VRAM is sufficient for 512x512 output images, and 8GB should be enough for 384x384.
 To generate 1024x1024 images, you'll need ~24GB of VRAM.
 Generating small images and then upscaling via [ESRGAN](https://github.com/xinntao/Real-ESRGAN) or some other package provides very good results as well.

-It's possible to run on an AMD GPU, but you'll need to be on Linux to install the ROCm version of Pytorch.
-I don't have a decent GPU to throw into a Linux machine so I haven't tested this myself.
+It should be possible to run on an AMD GPU, but you'll need to be on Linux to install the ROCm version of Pytorch.
+I don't have an AMD GPU to throw into a Linux machine so I haven't tested this myself.

 # Setup